Xilinx/SDSoC-Tutorials/platform-creation-tutorial/Lab2-Creating-Software-Components.md

 7. Select the **Hello World** application template in the Templates dialog box.

+   ![](./images/image61.png)

 8. Click **Finish**.
-   An SDK application project will be created.
+   An SDK application project is be created.

-   ![](./images/image61.png)

-9. In the Assistant view, right-click `hello_world [Application]` and select **Generate Linker Script**.
+9. In the Assistant view, right-click hello_world [Application] and select **Generate Linker Script**.

     ![](./images/image62.png)

-8. In the Generate linker script dialog go to the **Basic** tab on the right and change the Heap and Stack sizes.
+8. On the Generate linker script dialog, go to the **Basic** tab on the right and change the Heap and Stack sizes.
 The default values are too small for a typical SDx application that uses the heap for input and output data buffers.

    >:pushpin: **NOTE:**
    >Commas and other formatting is not accepted when entering values into the Generate linker script dialog.